mutualmobile/react-native-barricade/README.md

 };
 ```

-Everytime we hit the above API, barricade executes the `successResponseHandler` function and returns the response data.
-This function will be useful in cases like below where we have to return the paginated response to the same API call.
+Everytime we hit the above API, Barricade executes the `successResponseHandler` function and returns the response data.
+This function will be useful in cases like the one below, where we have to return the paginated response to the same API call.

 ```tsx
 const successResponseHandler = (request: Request) => {